 1 x 2 hour drop-in problem class per week

-- All slides, lecture notes and assignments are available from the IL027 GitHub repository
+- All slides, lecture notes and assignments are also available from the IL027 GitHub repository

 Core lectures (Weeks 1-3)